codekitchen/cobalt-client/README.md

 You will need to install python's requests module to use the example client.

-See the github wiki at https://github.com/cobaltspeech/cobalt-client/wiki for documentation on how to use this client with our API and result objects: "ASR Web Api" and "Result Objects Model".
+See the github wiki at https://github.com/cobaltspeech/cobalt-client/wiki for documentation on how to use this client with our API and result objects: "ASR Web API" and "Result Objects Model".

 The audio directory contains a single 16khz audio file.